SilentComics/Strip/readme.txt

 This is where all your comics are archived in ascending order, by title.
 Pagination is set by default to the default posts per page set in WordPress dashboard > Settings > Reading `Blog pages show at most` number.
 You can change the `'posts_per_page'` number.

 `archive-story.php`
-This is a template you can use to archive your comics in a four columns grids.
+This is a template you can use to archive your comics in a three columns grids.
 Archived by title in descending order by default.
 You can add a story term (your story name) to `'story'` You can change `'posts_per_page'` number, use `-1` to retrieve all the comics.
 Change `'DESC'` to `'ASC'` if you want the comics to appear in chronological order, starting from the first.